samie820/hooks-state-management-backend/README.md

 # Hooks State Management Server
 This is the demo server that handles dummy authentication.
+Check out the live version on Heroku [here](https://hookedbe.herokuapp.com)

 # Getting Started
 These instructions should get you a copy of the project up and running on your local machine for development and testing purposes.